victorialslocum/standup-integration/README.md

 ### Title
 - split based on any punctuation mark or a new line
-- formatted without link ickness
+- formatted without link or user ickness
 - character limit of 100
 - emojis!!